 West Virginia law stipulates that individuals, found to have been operating a motor vehicle while intoxicated -- either by failing a sobriety test of refusing to test, must complete a mandated comprehensive safety and treatment program.

 If you received a DUI in the state of West Virginia, you will need to complete the following before your driver's license can be reinstated.
 Note that in some cases additional penalties/requirements may be imposed by the court system, the Department of Motor Vehicles, and/or Department of Health and Human Resources.

 - Complete a substance abuse evaluation and follow any treatment recommendations as stipulated by the evaluator.
 Need help finding a licensed substance abuse evaluator in West Virginia?
-Find Services in your County or call 1-877-215-2522.
+Find Services in your County by clicking here or call 1-877-215-2522.

 - Successfully complete an 18-hour driver under the influence education program.
 There are a number of providers that have been approved to provide this program in the state of West Virginia.
-For a searchable list, please review the Facility Locator.
 General questions regarding the driver under the influence program may be directed to 1-877-215-2522.

 If you have more than one DUI offense you are considered a multiple/habitual offender in the State of West Virginia, and are advised to seek assessment and admission to a structured, clinically based, substance abuse treatment program designed for multiple/habitual DUI offenders.
 The intensity of services shall be based upon a clinical assessment completed at the time of program admission by a substance abuse professional using American Society of Addiction Medicine (ASAM) Patient Placement Criteria.
 The successful completion of multiple/habitual DUI offender programming is a step to secure reinstatement of driving privileges administratively suspended as a result of second offense DUI per Chapter 17C-5A-3 of WV State Code.